Rowan-Cabarrus board announces support for several local and state initiatives

 The first resolution calls for a November 2014 bond referendum in Cabarrus County with a $16 million allotment for Rowan-Cabarrus Community College.

 The $16 million investment would fund critical projects at the College’s South Campus at exit 55 off of I-85.
 The Cabarrus campus enrolls nearly 10,000 students over the course of a year and serves both students transferring onto four year universities and those seeking career training ranging from fine arts to motorsports management.

 “In North Carolina, it’s the responsibility of the local county commission to fund the construction and maintenance of community college facilities,” said Carl M. Short, chair of the College’s Board of Trustees.
 “It is important that the College’s Board of Trustees formally demonstrate its support for these needs.
 Rowan-Cabarrus Community College has been a vital contributor to the economic health of both Rowan and Cabarrus counties for many years and has long been recognized for its important role in the education and retraining of our citizens.”

-* The renovation of a Cabarrus educational facility for cosmetology and related programs to replace the Cloverleaf Campus,
+* The renovation of a Cabarrus educational facility for cosmetology and related programs to replace the existing rental space at Cloverleaf Campus,

 * A November 2014 Cabarrus County bond referendum, and

 * A General Assembly campaign entitled “Support North Carolina’s Economic Recovery by Reinvesting Funds in the State’s Community Colleges.”